 Uchidachi is often the role that teacher or superior takes.
 It is an important function.
 Kenjutsu is not merely two people whacking each other with wooden swords.
 Uchidachi's purpose is to provide the proper space for shidachi to perform and understand the techniques.
 A weak uchidachi is just as bad as one who is mean spirited and over-bearing.

 The essence of kenjutsu is mainly transmitted through the use of paired kata.
 The pure techniques of the school are learned, executed and developed through these forms.
-Kenjutsu and iaijutsu are important to be balanced to gain the understanding about the techniques of the school.
+Kenjutsu and iaijutsu are essential to be balanced to gain an understanding of the methods (waza) of the school.

 Some older bujutsu schools ( pre-1500s) containing kenjutsu in their curriculum